MasonM/wiremock-stub-mapping-tracker/README.md

 # Building

-Run `gradle jar` to build the JAR without dependencies or `gradle fatJar` to build a standalone JAR.
+Run `./gradlew jar` to build the JAR without dependencies or `./gradlew fatJar` to build a standalone JAR.
 These will be placed in `build/libs/`.

 # Running